• Skip to primary navigation

 We rounded a corner and met our hoofed musicians who kept their noses to the mountain.
 The merry band of moo grew as we arrived at the Uwald chalet.
 Luca was already tending to a large grill warming up under a fire.

 We took a seat on rocking wooden loungers with the other guests on a porch overlooking the cows and the valley.
 The peaks of the Dolomites tantalized in the distance.
 The stunning view held our gaze for more than a moment.
-But enchantment alone cannot quench thirst so we turned our attention to a pitcher of edelweiss-infused water.
+But enchantment alone cannot quench thirst so we turned our attention to a pitcher of Edelweiss-infused water.
 Its subtle sweetness did the trick.

 A man sporting a traditional Tyrolean hat and holding an accordion suddenly appeared at the edge of the Uwald.
 Where he came from we did not know.
 But looking back, we are certain he arose from the mountain itself as some sort of elemental gift to us weary hikers.
 His delightful playing during the duration of our visit inspired an even more jovial atmosphere.